KaunainKarmali/planIt/README.md

 ## Getting started
 Begin using the app by performing the following:

+Begin running the UI
+* Run `cd client` to get into the client folder
+* Run `npm i` to install dependencies
 * Run `npm start` while in the client folder

+Begin running the server
+* Run `cd server` to get into the server folder
+* Run `npm i` to install dependencies
 * Run `node index.js` or `nodemon index.js` while in the server folder

 ## Features